Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 ## Introduction
 ### Purpose

 This SRS describes all specifications for "TrackYourFit".
-It's a Web-based application and a cross-platform application.
-"TrackYourFit" allows users to share their training plans with friends and other people in their near environment.
-In this document the usage of the "TrackYourFit"-Web-App.
+It's a Web-based application.
+"TrackYourFit" allows users to share their training plans with friends and other users online.
+In this document the usage of the "TrackYourFit"-Website.
 Furthermore reliability, reaction speed and other important characteristics of this project will be specified.
 This includes design and architectural decisions regarding optimization of these criteria as well.

 ### Scope

 This software specification applies to the whole "TrackYourFit" application.
-The app allows users to share training plans, get feedback from other users and have a look into the complete training process.
-It is a crowd source training platform.
+The website allows users to share training plans, get feedback from other users and have a look into youre complete training process.
+It is a crowd source training platform with intresting up to date news and intresting traingdata to look at.

 ### Definitions, Acronyms, and Abbreviations